limitedeternity/TextReader/README.md

 **TextReader** is an Electron-based utility for reading extra-large text files.

-It reads files by small pieces (1000 bytes each) so you can take a peek into them without fully loading it to memory.
+It reads files by small pieces (1000 bytes each) so you can take a peek into them without loading to memory.

 <br>